 Moving to Singapore was like a conscious decision as there are better training opportunities and more international experience and exposure.
 We were looking at a school which focuses on both sports and academics…with much more engagement from the school.
 What we found at GWA (Singapore) is that the school has a balanced approach.

 My son is a competitive swimmer, so we were looking at a school which focuses on both sports and academics

-GEMS has a High Performance Academy in Dubai, and they want to have it in Singapore as well which was of interest to us.
-Within the first 2 weeks of school, there were meetings with the Head of High Performance Academy.
+GEMS has a High-Performance Academy in Dubai, and they want to have it in Singapore as well which was of interest to us.
+Within the first 2 weeks of school, there were meetings with the Head of High-Performance Academy.

 In the school, he shared with me that he feels very engaged with what he is doing.
 This simple sentence by itself means so much to a child, for him to feel that everybody is interested in what he is doing.
-GWA (Singapore) hires teachers who are specialists in their field of expertise, and this really makes the difference.
+GEMS (Singapore) hires teachers who are specialists in their field of expertise, and this really makes the difference.

 with son Arnav Divaker